 If you're looking for the best iPhone chargers, your priorities should be with convenience and speed.
 With Apple devices getting increasingly more powerful and requiring even bigger and better batteries, they also need regular recharging so you want that to be convenient.

-You'll also need to consider what type of charging - wired or wireless.
+You'll also need to consider what type of charging works best for you - wired or wireless.
 Wired can be faster depending on the power of the charger but it's not guaranteed.
 Until recently, every iPhone came with a 5W charger but those don't support fast charging.
-Instead, you'll need an 18W charger or better and it should have a USB-C connector rather than the more familiar USB-A.
+Instead, you'll need an 18W charger or better, and it should have a USB-C connector rather than the more familiar USB-A.

 Wireless vs wired charging

 Wireless isn’t as fast, but it’s more convenient.
 Most wireless iPhone chargers deliver 5W or 7.5W and work through most iPhone cases.

 Most standalone charging pads expect you to provide the actual charger brick, and can’t deliver more power than you put into them – so even if an iPhone wireless charging pad can deliver 7.5W, it can’t do that if you’re plugging it into a charger that only gives it 5W.